temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal activity complete: Complete an Activity

-Complete an Activity, marking it as successfully finished.
-Specify the ID and include a JSON result for the returned value:
+Complete an [Activity](/activities), marking it as successfully finished.
+Specify the Activity ID and include a JSON result for the returned value:

 ```
 temporal activity complete \